amterp/rad/README.md

 2024-06-01T10:31:11Z   Ville Skyttä           e94f6d0dd9a5e5738dca6bce03c4b1207ffbc0ec
 ```

-1. This script (let's call it `commits`) takes a repo string and an optional limit (defaults to 20) as args.
+1. This script takes two args: a repo string and an optional limit (defaults to 20).
   - The `#` comments are read by Rad and used to generate helpful docs / usage strings for the script.
 2. It uses string interpolation to resolve the url we will query, based on the supplied args.
 3. It defines the fields to extract from the JSON response.
 4. It executes the query, extracting the specified fields, and displays the resulting data as a table, sorted first by time (descending), then author, then SHA (both ascending).